 Test elections help you to review the various settings of your election and to identify and correct potential errors during the setup.
-You can carry out a test election with up to five test voters free of charge.
+You can carry out a test election with up to nine test voters free of charge.
 To do this, click on “Test” in your POLYAS Online Voting Manager and specify your testers.
 For an optimal test of the voting process, we recommend that you go through the following items.
 Please note that voters in a test election can only submit their binding vote once.
 Therefore, if possible, do not submit your binding vote until you have tested all aspects.

 - Try using incorrect access data when logging in (e.g. incorrect upper and lower case for ID and/or password).
 Logging in should not be possible and a corresponding message should appear.
 Unlike a productive election, only the e-mail address can be used as the voter ID in test elections.